vardumper/extended-htmldocument/README.md

 ## TL;DR

-This library adds the HTML5 specification to PHP and is DOM\HTMLDocument compatible, so that a `Anchor()` object can be appended to any DOM\Document.
+This library adds the HTML5 specification to PHP and is fully compatible with `DOM\HTMLDocument`.
+You can create an `Anchor()` object and append it to any DOM\Document.

 ```php
 $dom = HTMLDocumentDelegator::createEmpty()